Meijuny/CleaningData_CourseProject/CodeBook.md

         | bandsEnergy()     | Energy of a frequency interval within the 64 bins of the FFT of each window. |
         | angle()           | Angle between to vectors.                                                    |

+    -   Statistical Measurement Unit: All measurements are normalized and bounded within [-1,1].

     -   3-axis

         | Axis Name | Description                     |